 I’d like to pause for a moment and have you re-read the words, “when we somehow find ourselves completely available, when we become openhearted and open-minded, and are willing to entertain the possibility that we may not know what we think we know.”

-Have you ever realized how “knowing” can make you operate very unconsciously?
-There’s something about knowing that’s like “closing the book”, and closing ourselves to seeing more.
+Have you ever noticed how “knowing” can make you operate completely unconsciously?
+There’s something about knowing that feels like a kind of, “closing of the book”, and closing ourselves to seeing more.

 I’ll use a really simple example and you’re invited to add a bit of imagination to make it more personal to you: